Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Data Protection.md

 - **Testing**: Reflects production configuration while allowing controlled access for quality assurance.
 - **Production**: Operates under strict policies.
 Only approved connectors are allowed, and all data interactions are logged and audited.

-By applying different policies based on environment type, Omega Manufacturing ensures that sensitive data never unintentionally leaves the approved ecosystem.
+By applying different policies based on environment type, the company will ensures that sensitive data never unintentionally leaves the approved ecosystem.
 This protects not only customer and financial data but also intellectual property and internal documentation.

 ---